rpsoft/TableTidier/Server/README.md

   }
 }
 ```

-> In case of change the sqlite filename change also the package.json create script
+> In case of change the sqlite filename, also change it at the 'package.json' create script

 ```bash
 # Create DB